Swargakkunnile Kuriakose

 Indian film directed by Emmanuvel N. K.

 Swargakkunnile Kuriakose is an Indian Malayalam-language psycho suspense thriller film directed by Emmanuvel N. K. and starring Rajeesh Puttad in the title role.
 The film is produced by Advocate Cyrill Skaria Pailithanam under the banner of Friday Reel Movies, written by Ramabhadran Thamburan and Emmanuvel N. K. The film also stars Sindhya Viswanath, Jaya Babu, Venkurinji Gopinath, Jo Garner, Suresh Babu and Biju Madhavan.
 The film background score and soundtrack were composed by Linu Keezhillam and Vishnu Siva, Shiju S. Vismaya and Bineesh Puthuppanam penned all the lyrics while art direction was handled by Sachin K. Santhosh and edited by Jobin Inchappara. it is a 110-minute commercial movie.

-This movie is based on a unique theme which Malayalam cinema has not focused on till now.
-This movie will be a great inspiration for the people who love movies and lacking confidence to take striking and ravishing movies which are socially important.
-The film released across Kerala on 29 June 2018 and is still running successfully in Kerala.
+The film released across Kerala on 29 June 2018.